neuron-fund/docs/tokenomics/fees-and-distribution.md

 ![](../.gitbook/assets/neur_-_tokenomics%20%282%29.svg)

+Basically, 100% of yields are used to buy NEUR back and distribute it to veNEUR holders.
 Half of the fees collected are automatically sent to our [Treasury](https://zapper.fi/dashboard?address=0x066419eaef5de53cc5da0d8702b990c5bc7d1ab3) when the harvesting bot reinvests the yields.
-The other half is used to buy more NEURs back from the market - all used to distribute those to AXON holders!